 See details below to choose the program(s) that are right for you.
 Contact your department, advisor or instructor for more information.

-The student organizations below promoted their clubs, recruited new members, collaborated and exchanged ideas, and networked for career opportunities in the different disciplines across the college.
+The CNAS Student Expo is held at the beginning of the fall semester.
+Last year, the student organizations below promoted their clubs, recruited new members, collaborated and exchanged ideas, and networked for career opportunities in the different disciplines across the college.
 This fun event included music, food and beverages, and more.
 If you missed the Expo, contact the student organization directly for information about joining.